crajanahalli-oss/whisper-offline/README.md

 4. **Open your browser** to http://localhost:3000

 5. **First run**: The Whisper model will download automatically when you first transcribe (30-90 seconds).
 Subsequent runs load instantly from cache.

+### Installing as PWA (Optional)

+**On Android Chrome:**
+1. Open the app in Chrome
+2. Look for the install banner or tap the "Install" button in the app
+3. Confirm installation
+4. App icon will appear on your home screen

+**On iOS Safari:**
+1. Open the app in Safari
+2. Tap the Share button (square with arrow)
+3. Scroll and tap "Add to Home Screen"
+4. Tap "Add"
+5. App icon will appear on your home screen

+**Benefits of installing:**
+- Launch from home screen like a native app
+- Full-screen experience (no browser UI)
+- Faster startup with cached resources
+- Works completely offline after installation

 ## Usage